 So mid-summer, I decided to wean myself off of Facebook and I took the simplest first step.
 I uninstalled the app from my phone.
 What shocked me, is that this didn't work.
 Within a few days, I was spending more time on Facebook.com from my desk and I had started visiting the mobile site on the train each day.
 After a few weeks, I realized I needed to take more drastic action.
 So, I turned on parental controls on my phone and explicitly blocked facebook.
 I continued to allow messenger, but this second step seemed to work.
 I started spending more time chatting with people on my phone, reading, and writing.
 My incessant news consumption faded away in favor or my morning flash briefing (thank you Alexa) and a quick evening skim of Quartz.

 I still consume my RSS feeds every few days, and work to stay on top of tech.
 After all, that's the Red Queen my career is tethered to.
 But the net impact on my mental health is tangible.
 I'm more present, more reflective.
-The regular writing is definitely good for me and the deeper conversations have really helped me feel grounded and connected in a way the shallow stream of facebookland hasn't.
+The regular writing is definitely good for me.
+More importantly, the deeper conversations have really helped me feel grounded and connected in a way the shallow stream of facebookland hasn't.
 Do I still read facebook, sure!
-I'm probably skimming it every day or two for a couple of minutes, but I'm looking for the weddings and baby pictures mostly.
-I don't click on listicles any more and don't really care about food and vacation porn.
-That's not the point and there isn't really enough of the content I care about to warrant more of my time.
+I'm probably skimming it every day or two for a couple of minutes, but I'm looking for the social news, weddings and baby pictures mostly; I haven't missed the listicles, meme's and advertisements.